kiclu/aor2p/README.md

 | gs      | 465,720        | 8,371,089        |  17.97x  |
 | kern3x3 | 7,548,670      | 28,859,810       |   3.82x  |
 | kern5x5 | 14,156,100     | 71,436,110       |   5.05x  |

+\* Performance is heavily dependent on both hardware and OS.
+Results shown are best-case scenario.
+Running on other hardware and OS may yield slightly worse relative performance, but still much faster than naive implementation.\
+\** Testing has show that there is no real benefit from running with more than 4 threads.
 ___
 Belgrade, June 2023.